 (12) On the 66th day, the ISO will provide a report1 to the Directly Metered Asset owners reflecting the latest Directly Metered Asset data, by Asset identification, submitted to the ISO prior to the 66th day.

-(13) Prior to 1700 on the 70th day, the Lead Market Participant or its DDE must submit meter data or demand reduction values for all Demand Assets associated with On-Peak Demand Resources or Seasonal Peak Demand Resources, and Demand Response Assets.
+(13) Prior to 1700 on the 70th day, the Lead Market Participant or its DDE must submit meter data or demand reduction values for all Demand Assets associated with On-Peak Demand Resources or Seasonal Peak Demand Resources, Demand Response Assets, and DERs associated with a DRDERA.

 (14) Prior to 1700 on the 85th day, the Host Participant must submit meter data for all Profiled Load Assets and Coincident Peak Contribution values for all Load Assets.